Mongosaurusrex/interactive-dictionary/README.md

 The program is easily started with: python app.py (or if you have multiple python distributions installed python3 app.py)

-The program is written in python 3.6.2
+The program is written in python 3.6.2 and is d